Barataria Bay Bottlenose Dolphins

 Abundance and Trends

-The Barataria Bay dolphin population was heavily impacted by the 2010 Deepwater Horizon (DWH) oil spill, which released an estimated 168 million gallons of oil into the Gulf of Mexico over 87 days.
+The Barataria Bay dolphin population was heavily impacted by the 2010 Deepwater Horizon (DWH) oil spill, which released an estimated 168 million gallons of oil into the Gulf over 87 days.
 The oil contaminated surface waters and nearshore habitats hundreds of miles away from the wellhead, including Barataria Bay.

 At the time of the DWH spill, the abundance of Barataria Bay dolphins was unknown.
 However, analysis of data from photographic surveys done shortly after the spill indicated that there were over 3,000 dolphins in Barataria Bay at that time.
 Following the spill, many dolphins in Barataria Bay died, and many of those that survived could not successfully reproduce.
 Many of the dolphins that survived also had lung disease, impaired stress response, and other chronic diseases.
 A population dynamics model predicted that, due to disease and failed reproduction, the Barataria Bay population would continue to decline for 10 years after the spill, dipping to a low point less than half of its pre-spill abundance before beginning a slow recovery.
 Analysis of subsequent photographic survey data suggests that the abundance of the Barataria Bay dolphin population was around 2,000 dolphins in 2019.